lhr-solar/BPS/README.md

 Call ```make clean``` if the build fails for any reason other than syntax related.

 For testing, please read the Testing section.

+## Flashing
+When calling any of the following commands, make sure you are in the top most level of the directory.

+1. Install `st-util`
+2. Connect your computer to the BPS using a nucleo programmer
+3. Call `make flash` to flash the most recently built BPS code.
+You may need to run this with `sudo`.

 ## Testing
 The following testing information is speficially for terminal development.